When is Harlan Coben’s The Woods released on Netflix? - TheNewsTrace

+Harlan Coben has rapidly grow to be one of many greatest names in crime drama, because of Netflix’s in style variations of his novels.

-Followers of Netflix’s crime drama The Stranger, which premiered on the streaming service again in January, have a brand new sequence to get enthusiastic about.
+Following within the footsteps of Secure and extra not too long ago The Stranger, which premiered on the streaming service again in January, followers of his work have a model new sequence to get enthusiastic about.

-The Woods is a Polish unique sequence adapting one other of Harlan Coben’s novels, this time exploring the unsolved disappearance of a younger lady 25 years in the past.
+The Woods is a Polish unique sequence adapting one other of Coben’s novels, this time exploring the unsolved disappearance of a younger girl 25 years in the past.

-Right here’s all the things you should find out about The Woods…
+Right here’s every part it is advisable to find out about The Woods…

 When is The Woods on Netflix?

-CONFIRMED: Harlan Coben himself has introduced that The Woods might be accessible to stream on Netflix worldwide from Friday 12th June.
+CONFIRMED: Harlan Coben himself has introduced that The Woods shall be accessible to stream on Netflix worldwide from Friday 12th June.

 Thrilled to announce this: